Current Project Updates

 Easter Lake has been filled.
 Fisheries will be restocked in 2019, but quality fishing in the lake is not expected until 2021.

 A park celebration event and trail grand opening is scheduled for Sunday, June 23rd, from 1-5 p.m.
 Activities will stretch from the beach to the new pedestrian bridge.
 Continue to watch the website for more details!

 For more information on the Easter Lake Watershed Project, view the Project's Facebook page and their wesbite.

 Four Mile Creek Greenbelt

-Bank stabilization at Four Mile Creek Greenbelt will continue all of this year between Ankeny and Des Moines on county-owned land within the Four Mile Creek Watershed.
+Stream and trail stabilization at Four Mile Creek Greenbelt between Ankeny and Des Moines on county-owned land within the Four Mile Creek Watershed will continue along crucial areas adjacent to the Gay Lea Wilson trail.
 These projects will reduce the erosion, improve water quality, and protect existing wildlife habitat and infrastructure within the greenbelt.

 The pond near the cabins is currently being renovated.
 A bridge and boardwalk will improve access to the pond for cabin and park users.